Consistency and Contrast

 Good contrast requires good consistency #

-Though the red shape in our high contrast image above stands out, it is not because the shape is red.
-Indeed, in the very first (inconsistent) image, the size and color of the object with the “C” was the same.
-And yet, it does not stand out nearly as much (ask a friend what they see first in that image!)
-Thus, it is not the inherent property of an object that creates contrast (red isn’t inherently attention-grabbing), but its properties relative to the consistent context you’ve established.
+Though the red shape in our high-contrast image above stands out, it is not simply because the shape is red.
+Indeed, in the very first (inconsistent) image, the size and color of the object with the “C” was exactly the same, yet it did not stand out nearly as much.
+Thus, it is not the inherent property of an object that creates contrast (red isn’t inherently as attention-grabbing), but its properties relative to the consistent context you’ve established.

 Good contrast requires large differences #

-Not all differences are the same.
+Not all differences are equal.
 When striving to create contrast, make the differences large in magnitude.
-If you make the differences too small, then we might call the elements similar.
-We don’t want that, we want LARGE differences.
+If the changes are too subtle, the elements might merely look similar.
+We don’t want similarity; we want LARGE differences.
 We want contrast.

-Consider the words “similar” and “LARGE” in the above paragraph.
-They are both different from the surrounding text (similar is italicized, while large is bold and in all caps).
+Consider the words “similar” and “LARGE” in the preceding paragraph.
+Both differ from the surrounding text (“similar” is italicized, while “large” is bold and capitalized).
 Which stands out more?
-For nearly everyone, it is the word LARGE—because it is very different from its surroundings.
+For nearly everyone, it is the word LARGE—because its deviation from the baseline text is much greater.

 Many aspects can provide contrast #

-Above, we used differences in color to provide contrast between objects.
-While color is a common means to achieve contrast, it is not the only one.
+We used color in the previous examples to provide contrast, but while color is a common mechanism, it is far from the only one.
 An incomplete list of other means is depicted in the figure below.

 Image showing 10 versions of a series of three shapes.
 For each series, there are three shapes that contain the text “a”, “2,” and “C”.
 For each, the shape with the “C” is different by some metric.
 These are: hue, saturation, value, focus, transparency, size, alignment, shape, orientation, and fill pattern.